-I have been traveling to teach and to research historic garments in museums for almost 30 years.
-My focus is 19th century northern European knitting traditions, because that is around the time that the sweater (as we know it today) emerged in several cultures.
+I have been traveling to teach and to research historic garments in museums for more than 30 years.
+My focus is 19th-century northern European knitting traditions because that is around the time that the sweater (as we know it today) emerged in several cultures.

 In this modern age, we are all privileged to be able to knit for fun.
 It is no longer the necessity it once was, knitting to keep one’s family clothed and warm.
 I feel that knitting classes should also be fun and stress-free, so I try hard to create a relaxed atmosphere where my students know a mistake is no big deal.
 I find teaching knitters to be one of the most rewarding things I have done in my life and I hope to continue to spread the fun for a long time to come!
 Please join me by subscribing to my newsletter at the bottom of this page.